-Residents are required to license their dog annually, and register snakes and poultry once.
-Cat licensing is optional for 2017, but will be required in 2018.
+Residents are required to license their dogs and cats annually, and register snakes and poultry once.

 Licensing is an important part of being a responsible pet owner.
 Not only does it help connect an owner to a lost pet, but it helps provide animal control services to: